Our company has been growing and we realized that someone on our team needed to become our dedicated G Suite admin.

 Before we know it, we’re getting user requests during meetings, in email, in Slack, and everywhere else.

-If we don’t control the requests, we constantly get interrupted and have a difficult time getting our other work done.
+If we don’t control the requests, we constantly get interrupted which makes it difficult to get our other work done.
 These requests never include all the info that we need either.
 How would they?
 The rest of the team doesn’t know which info we need to create a G Suite account.
 We then spend way too much time chasing everything down.

-The trick to making all this more efficient is to use a new employee form.
-Since you’re using G Suite, you have full access to Google Forms so it’s easy to create one.
+Use a new employee form to make everything efficient.
+Since you’re using G Suite, you have full access to Google Forms.
 Create a new form that requests:

 - First name